kadiebweoscar0/Exercice-10-Piano-Keys-kadiebweoscar0/.lesson/instructions.md

 3. Now that you have created two functions that change the color of the key elements, you must assign them as the values of event handler properties.
 <br>Create a named function and leave the code block blank for now.
-This function will be used later on to assign events to the keys, so it should take one parameter — you can call it note.
+This function will be used later on to assign events to the keys, so it should take one parameter — you can call it *`note`*.
 4. Inside the function, create an event handler that runs the `keyPlay` as an event handler when a `mousedown` event fires on any note.
 5. Inside the function, create a second event handler property that runs the `keyReturn` when a `mouseup` event fires on any note.
 6. At the beginning of the code, we have variable name assignments for the keys array and the empty notes array.
 There is also a function looping through the keys array and pushing the keys elements to the notes array to be assigned a variable name.